 Article / 02 Feb 2018 / 0 COMMENTS

-As a guest at a Tibetan Family’s Home
+Being Guest at a Tibetan Family’s Home

 “Stop?” the driver asked me when we approached another bend in the road with a beautiful view across the valley.
 “Go” I pointed with my hand to the road ahead, signaling that we should continue.
 We had settled on those two words to made ourselves understood, as no one in the entire town could speak any English.

 I had spent a night in Xiangcheng and thought to splurge a little by hiring a driver to show me around the area.
 I remembered a beautiful spot near a village we had passed the day before on the bus, and was now trying to trace my way back there.
 We approached the top of the hill when I spotted the stupa surrounded by hundreds of orange prayer flags dancing in the wind.
 “This is it” I said out loud and smiled at the driver.
 “Stop!” he answered back and brought his minivan to a standstill.